What Are The New Grounds For Divorce in The UK? (2024)

 The removal of blame by citing adultery or unreasonable behaviour and also the length-based separation rules is, therefore, a welcome change to the government’s divorce law which has undoubtedly modernised the divorce process.

-If you would like to have your entire divorce procedure handled for you, then view our Online Divorce Service for £249 – Using our service allows you to carry on with your life without the stress or worry of completing the divorce process yourself.
+If you would like your entire divorce procedure handled for you, view our Online Divorce Service for £249.
+Using our service allows you to carry on with your life without the stress or worry of completing the divorce process yourself.

 Was this article helpful?